 Animals provide so much more than companionship.
 When trained accordingly, animals such as dogs, cats, rabbits, horses, and more can offer support, stability, protection, and assistance with day-to-day living.

-Known as emotional support animals (ESAs) and service animals (SA), these special creatures can ease loneliness and help people through difficult times.
+Known as emotional support animals (ESAs) and service animals (SAs), these special creatures can ease loneliness and help people through difficult times.
 While ESAs are primarily for emotional support, service animals are specially trained to perform tasks for handlers with disabilities who require assistance with daily tasks.

 While ESAs and SAs may seem similar, there are key differences when it comes to state laws and legal status.
 If you are thinking of acquiring either of these animals, it’s important that you know what rights and responsibilities are afforded to each.
 This article provides information about the legal differences between emotional support animals and service animals in the state of Texas.

-Difference Between Emotional Support Animals and Service Animals
+The Differences Between Emotional Support Animals and Service Animals

 Before launching into the state-specific laws for emotional support animals (ESAs) and service animals (SA), it’s worth noting the differences between them.